abinav16/shotai-privacy/privacy.md

 ### 2.4 Purchases and credits

-If you buy credit packs through **Google Play In-App Billing**, Google processes payment.
-We receive purchase-related data needed to verify transactions and grant credits (such as product ID, purchase token, and order identifiers) via our backend.
+If you buy credit packs, **Google Play** (Android) or the **Apple App Store** (iOS) processes payment.
+We receive purchase-related data needed to verify transactions and grant credits (such as product ID and purchase or transaction identifiers) via our backend.
 We do not store your full payment card details.

 ### 2.5 Notifications and background processing